Guidelines on Significant Corporate Governance Issues

 4. Lead Non-Management Director

-Since the Audit, Compensation, and Corporate Governance Committees are made up exclusively of independent directors, it is the sense of the Board that the chairperson of one of the Corporate Governance, Audit, or Compensation committees should serve as the Company's lead non-management director (the "Lead Non-Management Director"), with the designation of Lead Non-Management Director being rotated on a biennial basis (effective at the first Board of Director's meeting following the Annual Meeting of Shareholders) among the chairpersons of the Corporate Governance, Audit, and Compensation committees.
-The Lead Non-Management Director's duties will include coordinating the activities of the non-management directors, coordinating the agenda for and moderating sessions of the Board's non-management directors, and facilitating communications among the other members of the Board.
+Since the Audit and Risk, Compensation, and Corporate Governance Committees are made up exclusively of independent directors, it is the sense of the Board that the chairperson of one of the Corporate Governance, Audit and Risk, or Compensation committees should serve as the Company's lead non-management director (the "Lead Non-Management Director"), with the designation of Lead Non-Management Director being rotated on a triennial basis (effective at the first Board of Director's meeting following the Annual Meeting of Shareholders) among the chairpersons of the Corporate Governance, Audit and Risk, and Compensation committees.
+The Lead Non-Management Director's duties will include consulting with the Chairman and Secretary in establishing the agenda for Board meetings; setting the agenda for, and leading, all executive sessions of the Non-employee Directors; when appropriate, discussing with the Chairman matters addressed at such executive sessions; facilitating discussions, between Board meetings, among the Non-employee Directors as appropriate; serving as a liaison between the Non-employee Directors and the Chairman of the Board; serving as a liaison between management and the Board; and, in coordination with the Chairman, facilitating the annual Board self-evaluation.
+Furthermore, the Lead Non-Management Director has the ability to call meetings of the independent Directors.

 5. Assessing Board Performance